mozmorris/mozmorris.github.com/_posts/2013-01-28-dev-ops-with-vagrant-and-chef.md

 $ vagrant up
 {% endhighlight %}

 What's happening here?
 The box image is downloaded, a Vagrantfile is created and the VM is started.
 The Vagrantfile is the VM's configuration file.
-It's written in Ruby so it possible to programmatically configure the VM.
+It's written in Ruby making it possible to programmatically configure the VM.

 Using <strike>some random box from the internet</strike> my built box seems a little risky I know, but just go with it for now.
 I'll write up another post showing how to create a box from scratch.